 DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

-Note: This policy addresses complaints of sex and gender discrimination, sexual harassment, sexual violence, dating violence, domestic violence, stalking, and retaliation targeting employees.
+Note: This policy addresses complaints of sex and gender discrimination and sexual misconduct, including sexual harassment, sexual violence, dating violence, domestic violence, stalking, and retaliation targeting employees.
 For additional legally referenced material relating to discrimination, harassment, and retaliation, see DAA(LEGAL).
 For sex discrimination, sexual harassment, sexual violence, dating violence, domestic violence, stalking, and retaliation targeting students, see FFDA.

-The College District prohibits discrimination, including harassment, against any employee on the basis of sex.
+The College District prohibits any and all forms of sexual violence including, but not limited to, domestic violence, dating violence, rape, sexual assault, and stalking.
+The College District likewise prohibits discrimination, including harassment, against any employee on the basis of sex.
 Retaliation against anyone involved in the complaint process is a violation of College District policy and is prohibited.

 Solely for purposes of this policy, the term "employee" includes former employees, applicants for employment, and unpaid interns.

-Discrimination against an employee is defined as conduct directed at an employee on the basis of sex that adversely affects the employee's employment.
+Discrimination against an employee is conduct directed at an employee on the basis of sex that adversely affects the employee's employment.

 In accordance with law, discrimination on the basis of sex includes discrimination on the basis of biological sex, gender identity, sexual orientation, gender stereotypes, or any other prohibited basis related to sex.